 - feeling lonely, hopeless or overwhelmed at such an enormous life change, to the point where it becomes too much and they develop a mental illness

 Older children’s experience of migration also depends on their sense of self and how secure they feel in their new environment.
-Adjusting to a new school and meeting new friends can play a big role in a child’s ability to deal with migration.
+Adjusting to a new school and meeting new friends can play a big role in children’s ability to deal with migration.
 Many children cope very well, particularly if they have some language skills.

 As children become older, they often play a central role in the whole family’s experience of migration.
 Children often pick up language skills faster than adults, and parents can come to rely on children to communicate for them.
 Sometimes no-one in a family speaks English and without the support of friends or neighbours, this can make communication very difficult.
 In some cases, children might find the responsibility of communicating for their parents too much pressure.